edstraus23/sinatra_proj0/README.md

 gem install datamapper
 ```
 - erb - Used for creating a Framework for the pages of web application
-- DITA OT - Used to output the contents in different formats (xhtml, PDF, PDF2, etc.).
+- DITA OT - Used to output the contents in different formats (xhtml, PDF, PDF2, and so on).
 A newer implementation allows the use of markdown language.